morantaf/mentalhub-client/README.md

 - As a practician, I want to be able to fill my information to create my profile page :white_check_mark:
 - As a patient, I want to be able to set up an appointment with a practician, I need to be logged in to make an appointment :heavy_check_mark:
 - As a user, I want to receive an e-mail when an appointment is made
-- As a patient, I want to be able to see a list of all the practicians
+- As a patient, I want to be able to see a list of all the practicians :heavy_check_mark:
+- As a patient, I want to be able to search the practician by their specializations :heavy_check_mark:
 - As a user, I want to be able to see my appointments to come

 ### Legend: